 The Chief Executive and General Counsel met individually with interested market participants to provide information about the Panel and changes to the Code, and to receive feedback for the Panel.
-In addition, the Panel executive presented to the Institute of Directors leading directors' group.
+In addition, Panel staff gave presentations, including one to FMA staff about the Panel, the Code and schemes of arrangement.